Texas sales tax guide

 Filing and remittance

 You're registered with the Texas Comptroller of Public Accounts and you've begun collecting sales tax.
 Remember, those tax dollars don't belong to you.
-As an agent of the state of Texas, your role is that of intermediary to transfer tax dollars from consumers to state and local tax authorities.
+As an agent of the state of Texas, your role is that of intermediary to transfer tax dollars from consumers to the tax authorities.

 How to file

 Once you’ve collected sales tax, you’re required to remit it to the Texas Comptroller of Public Accounts by a certain date.
-The Texas Comptroller of Public Accounts will then distribute it to the appropriate state and local agencies.
+The Texas Comptroller of Public Accounts will then distribute it appropriately.

 The Texas Comptroller of Public Accounts will assign you a filing frequency.
 Typically, this is determined by the size of your business.
 State governments generally ask larger businesses to file more frequently.
-Visit our Filing due dates section for more information.
+See the filing due dates section for more information.

 Texas sales tax returns and payments must be remitted at the same time; both have the same due date.